-Per GeneReviews, it is appropriate to evaluate at-risk female family members (i.e., the sisters or maternal female relatives of an affected male and first-degree relatives of a known or possible heterozygous female) in order to identify as early as possible heterozygous females who would benefit from cardiac surveillance.
+Per GeneReviews, it is appropriate to evaluate at-risk family members with a female reproductive system (i.e., the sisters or maternal relatives with a female reproductive system of an affected individual with a male reproductive system and first-degree relatives of a known or possible heterozygous individual with a female reproductive system) in order to identify as early as possible heterozygous individuals with a female reproductive system who would benefit from cardiac surveillance.
 Evaluations can include molecular genetic testing if the DMD pathogenic variant in the family is known.